Demetrius of Rostov: Work as composer

 Demetrius was also active as a composer, although his musical education is undocumented aside from the standard music curriculum established by Feofan Prokopovich at the Kyiv-Mohyla Academy.
 Many of his Penitential Psalms achieved wide circulation, not only in Ukraine but in the Balkans too, and many have become an integral part of Ukrainian folk-song tradition through the kobzari, itinerant blind singers.

 Demetrius is credited as composer or compiler of the first Russian opera, the six-hour-long Rostov Mysteries of 1705.
 Though this has been staged, notably by Boris Pokrovsky's Moscow Chamber Musical Theatre, in Moscow and at the Brighton Festival (1993), it may best be judged an oratorio on the lives of Russian saints.
 Its basis is the "Cheti-Minei" (Четьи-Минеи), published in four volumes in 1689, 1690, 1700 and 1705 — the same source that inspired Pushkin in 1825 to write Boris Godunov.

+In one of Dimitri’s books called “Jesus Crucified: the Baroque Spirituality of St Dimitri of Rostov” he writes devotional texts, which showcase a western style of prayer evident in the Orthodox Church in Russia and more specifically in the saint himself.
+An example would be the line “Rejoice, heart ever-living, which for our sake was wounded by deathly sorrows, sadness and the lance.”
+This has prompted the sanctioning of the Divine Compassion of Our Lord Mass and Divine Office in the Western Rite Churches of the Antiochian Orthodox Vicariate This is differentiated from the Catholic Sacred Heart devotion and understood in an Orthodox light to just refer to the unending love and mercy of Christ for the faithful.